Good to know: Event Cloud source

 Braze is a marketing automation and customer engagement platform.
 Growth, Engagement, and Marketing teams use Braze to build great long term relationships with their customers across key digital channels.

 Take your company’s marketing and customer engagement to the next level by adding Braze as a Segment Source, using Braze’s Currents product.
-Segment automatically collects marketing and analytics events, forward them to your destinations, and load them into your data warehouse.
+Segment automatically collects marketing and analytics events, forwards them to your destinations, and loads them into your data warehouse.

 In your favorite BI or analytics tool, you’ll be able to analyze your mobile, email, and web marketing campaign data in SQL or using drag-and-drop reports.
 You’ll be able to join your Braze data with the event data you’re already sending through Segment to analyze the impacts of your marketing and engagement programs.

-This source is maintained by Braze.
-For any issues with the source, you may contact the Braze Support team.
+Braze maintains this source.
+For any issues with the source, you can contact the Braze Support team.

-NOTE: If you are interested in using Braze, contact your Braze Customer Success Manager.
-Braze Currents is only available in select Braze packages and cannot be configured without assistance from the Braze team.
+If you’re interested in using Braze, contact your Braze Customer Success Manager.
+Braze Currents is only available in select Braze packages and can’t be configured without assistance from the Braze team.

-- Search for “Braze” in the Sources Catalog and confirm by clicking “Connect”.
+- Search for Braze in the Sources Catalog and click Add Source.

 - Give the Source a nickname and click Add Source.

 The nickname is used as a label for the source in your Segment interface, and Segment creates a related schema name.
 The schema name is the namespace you’ll query against in a warehouse.
-The nickname can be anything, but we recommend sticking to something that reflects the source itself and distinguishes amongst your environments (for example,
+The nickname can be anything, but Segment recommends sticking to something that reflects the source itself and distinguishes amongst your environments (for example,